GanschowJosh/PrimeGridLabeling/README.md

     - The `Utils` folder contains the scripts made to stress test the different versions of the script.
 This data gets put into a file in a directory that corresponds to the provided when the script is run.
 - `Data` folder includes data from stress tests of the versions and, when warranted, new write-ups to determine exactly how much faster a new version is than the previous.

+## Usage
+Note on the usage of the testing file: when running the testing file, navigating to the parent directory (the main `Prime Labeling of a Grid`) and running `python -m Tests.PythonTesting` in the command line is the recommended usage.
+This allows the relative file paths to work properly and the `-m` flag for Python runs the specified library module as a script.
+The program will output the test data file to the parent folder.

 ## Acknowledgments
 ### Contributors:
 1. [John McMahon](https://github.com/John-A-McMahon)